 It’s humid most of the year in Thailand.
-In the southern areas, during the ‘wet season’, it’s hot and humid all the time.
+In the southern provinces during the ‘wet season’, it’s hot and humid all the time (May – November).
 You will sweat, a lot.
-Or in the case of ladies, you will perspire.
-Plenty of showers and common sense are your best simple advice.
+Or in the case of ladies, you will perspire… or ‘glow’.
+Plenty of showers and common sense are your best advice.
+And drinking lots of water.
 You WILL get used to it after a month or so and probably never worry about it again.
 In the meantime, here’s the Top 10 ways to do something about it…

 1. Drink plenty of water

 - 1 1.
 Drink plenty of water

 - 2 2.
 You need more salt than usual

 - 3 3.
 Wear loose fitting clothing made from natural fibres

 - 4 4.
 Exercise first thing in the morning or last thing at night

 - 6 6.
 Take your time – sabai, sabai

 - 7 7.
 Avoid air-conditioning, if you can